 Finally, affiliative leaders always have their team’s backs.
 Their employees feel secure in the knowledge that they will be given opportunities to grow.
 The risk for an affiliative leader is that they will be so focused on the personal needs of staff that they lose sight of the big picture.
 Block out time to focus on your overall strategy and inspire your staff by showing them how their work fits within the company as a whole.

-For more help and advice in adapting your leadership style to inspire your team, contact Anthony Gregg.
+For more help and advice in adapting your leadership style to inspire your team, speak to executive search firm Anthony Gregg.
 We specialise in coaching and mentoring leaders to become the best they can be.